Quester-one/Agent-RewardBench/README.md

 ## 📄 Paper

-*Agent-RewardBench: Towards a Unified Benchmark for Reward Modeling across Perception, Planning, and Safety in Real-World Multimodal Agents*
+**Agent-RewardBench: Towards a Unified Benchmark for Reward Modeling across Perception, Planning, and Safety in Real-World Multimodal Agents**

+**ACL 2025**

 <p>